 You can read more in the book Tyresö Palace.
 This tells of the buildings and parks, and also about the owners of the palace, the servants and visiting artists.
 The book is available in both Swedish and English.

-Tyresö Castle is only about 20 minutes away by car or bus from central Stockholm.
-Take bus 875 from Gullmarsplan to Tyresö kyrka (Tyresö church).
-By car take Nynäsvägen out of Stockholm, then route 229 for Tyresö slott (Tyresö Castle).
+Tyresö Palace is about 20 minutes away by car or bus from central Stockholm.
+Take bus 875 from Gullmarsplan to the stop Tyresö kyrka (Tyresö church).
+By car take Nynäsvägen out of Stockholm, then route 229 for Tyresö slott (Tyresö Palace).